adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 into XSLT, the Wikipedia article has some examples, but suffice to say that we can represent our data in any way we want - HTML, XML, JSON, Plain Text, etc. just by using different XSL stylesheets.
-We could generate even valid SQL dump to import into MySQL database, but seriously - we don't want to do that. :-) (But we did the opposite!)
+We could even generate a valid SQL dump to import into MySQL database, but seriously - we don't want to do that. :-) (But we did an exact opposite!
+We had to import old data.)

 ## Embrace the Open Source version of this!